DylanMeeus/springboot_jwt_blog/_posts/2016-07-29-laracon-summary-day-2.markdown

 ## Conclusion

-Day 2 of Laracon US has been awesome.
+Day Two of Laracon US has been awesome.
 There are seven speakers lined up for the final day of Laracon US 2016.
-There will be more technical talks and hopefully Taylor will unviel some other Laravel and open source goodness!
+There will be more technical talks and hopefully Taylor will unveil some other Laravel and open-source goodness!